 - Resume: A two-page resume that highlights relevant work and/or volunteer experience (Queen's Career Service offers helpful tips for cover letter and resume writing)

 Interviews may be scheduled for especially competitive positions.
 Successful applicants will be notified, specifying the internship to which they have been assigned.
 After confirming acceptance of the internship offered, they will be enrolled in HIST 212 (a 3.0-unit pass/fail course), and will be enrolled in the HIST 212 OnQ page.
 Students will have the opportunity to discuss their unique internship projects and experiences with the other students registered in HIST 212.
 Course evaluation includes a short mid-term assignment as well as workshops and seminar discussions on the placement experience throughout the internship.

-Given that internship decisions for the fall term are not made until the end of August, we strongly urge students to enroll in a back-up course (typically a 200 level lecture) during registration.
+Given that internship decisions for the upcoming are not made until the first week of classes, we strongly urge students to enroll in a back-up course (typically a 200 level lecture) during registration.
 This course can be dropped if the internship application is successful.